mommy003/MSML/README.md

 library(MSML)
 ```
 # DATA PREPARATION
-User needs to provide three sets of data (e.g. training, validation and test dataset) having equal no of columns.
+Users are required to provide three sets of data—namely, training, validation, and test datasets—with an equal number of columns.
+Below are examples for clarification:
 - PGS1
 - PGS2
 - PGS3